Chocolate Chip Cookies

 Notes

-• Slightly under bake them as they will keep cooking out of the oven.
+• Slightly underbake them as they will keep cooking out of the oven.
 This will make sure they stay soft and moist.

 Recommended Products